 - Safety.
 Keeping workers out of harm’s way is a major benefit of using UAS.
 Traditional bridge inspection requires setting up temporary work zones, detouring traffic, and using heavy equipment.
 UAS technology can speed data collection while reducing risk to work crews and the traveling public.

 - Accelerated Construction.
-UAS technology can accelerate the rate of data collection operations such as survey or aerial photography, and facilitate exact quantity calculation and efficient payment to contractors.
+UAS technology can accelerate the rate of data collection operations, such as survey or aerial photography, and facilitate exact quantity calculation and efficient payment to contractors.
 It can be used for routine inspections, such as flying a programmed path over silt fencing after a rain event to check for sediment buildup, and high-risk inspections, such as crane or falsework construction.

 - Asset Maintenance.
 The ability to routinely and consistently map terrain offers the potential for isolating problem areas before an emergency occurs, which can save lives and reduce costs for asset maintenance.
 If there is an emergency event, UAS technology can quickly and inexpensively survey the damage, allowing for better-informed and efficient recovery operations.

 State of the Practice

 UAS use is expanding across the State DOTs, and the number of UAS applications is increasing steadily.
 A 2019 survey by the American Association of State Highway and Transportation Officials found that 36 States are already using high-definition cameras, LiDAR, and other sensors to enhance construction inspection, bridge inspection, and incident response operations.
 An additional 15 States are actively researching UAS use with an academic institution to expand their UAS operations.

 - Washington has evaluated UAS applications in aerial roadway surveillance and potentially for situational awareness for avalanche control.